voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 We have an intuitive sense that money buys influence.

-According to author Lee Drutman ([The Business of America is Lobbying](http://www.oxfordscholarship.com/view/10.1093/acprof:oso/9780190215514.001.0001/acprof-9780190215514)), private interests not only sense that money buys influence, they act on it:
+According to researcher Lee Drutman ([The Business of America is Lobbying](http://www.oxfordscholarship.com/view/10.1093/acprof:oso/9780190215514.001.0001/acprof-9780190215514)), private interests not only sense that money buys influence, they act on it:

 > “For every dollar spent on lobbying by labor unions and public-interest groups together, large corporations and their associations now spend $34.” ([source](https://www.theatlantic.com/business/archive/2015/04/how-corporate-lobbyists-conquered-american-democracy/390822/))

-And if you think this is simply a partisan issue, you're wrong:
+And this is not simply a partisan issue:

 > OpenSecrets.org: [“Corporations Give Big to Both Side...
 Democrats and Republicans Share Big-Dollar Donors”](https://www.opensecrets.org/news/2010/11/democrats-and-republicans-sharing-b/)

 #### Is all that money having any effect?

-It would appear so, per results like the infamous [2014 Princeton Study](http://www.bbc.com/news/blogs-echochambers-27074746):
+It appears so, per results like the infamous [2014 Princeton Study](http://www.bbc.com/news/blogs-echochambers-27074746), an exhaustive study of over 1700 different policy issues:

 [![](/assets/article_images/2017-08-27-democracy-vs-corruption/Princeton-Study.png)](/assets/article_images/2017-08-27-democracy-vs-corruption/Princeton-Study.png)